Responsible Gambling Fund Chair and trustees

 Anne Fitzgerald is an accomplished senior executive and board director across a number of industries including registered clubs, government, the performing arts, community sector and health insurance.
 She has worked in the not-for-profit, commercial and government sectors and has considerable experience in developing strategy and leading multi-disciplinary teams.

-Anne is currently the Chair of charity, Youth off the Streets and the CEO of the Talent Development Project.
+Anne is currently the Chair of charity Youth off the Streets and was the recent CEO of the Talent Development Project.
 Prior to these roles Anne led the ClubSAFE Responsible Gambling Program for the registered clubs industry as part of her executive management position at ClubsNSW from 2001- 2020 and has seen significant change in the responsible gambling space in that time for the better.

 Anne holds her MBA, a Graduate Diploma of Public Administration and a Bachelor of Arts.
 She is also a Graduate of the Australian Institute of Company Directors and is a qualified mediator.